epainos/gofuli/README.md

 * History. so you can go back to previous folder you've been
 * yank and paste files/dirs
 * preview
+* trash bin(rm, mv is to dangerous. trash bin is more safe)
+* regist your App by 'E' Key

 ### some tweaks for windows user